ditrytus/ditrytus.github.io/_posts/2018-03-26-manipulating-time.md

 | 15.0 | 1.0 | 15.0 | Clock would move backward again! |
 | 20.0 | 1.0 | 20.0 |  |

 Note that every time we would set `Time.timeScale` the value of time would either instantly move backward or skip some range forward.
 That would break the continuos flow of time that we intuitively expect.
 Luckily that is not the case.
-The real values are:
+An actual values calculated by Unity are:

 | `Time.unscaledTime `| `Time.timeScale` | `Time.time` | Note |
 | ---- | --- | ---- | --- |